SS Carl D. Bradley: Final voyage

 Two ships were running parallel with Carl D. Bradley when she passed Milwaukee, Wisconsin, at 4:00 a.m. on November 18.
-She reduced her speed sometime prior to 4:00 p.m. to 14 to 15 mph.
+She reduced her speed sometime prior to 4:00 p.m. to 12 to 13 kn.
 By 4:00 p.m, she was past Poverty Island with Bryan in charge of navigation and the first mate on watch.
-Winds were storm force from the southwest at 60 to 65 mph.
+Winds were storm force from the southwest at 52 to 56 kn.
 Carl D. Bradley was "riding comfortably with a heavy following sea slightly on the starboard quarter."
-At 5:35 p.m. the ship was about 12 mi southwest of Gull Island.
-At this moment a loud thud was heard followed by a vibration.
+At 5:35 p.m., the ship was about 10 NM southwest of Gull Island.
+At this moment, a loud thud was heard followed by a vibration.
 The first mate turned aft and saw the stern of the vessel sagging.
 Bryan slammed the engine's telegraph to "stop engines" and sounded the alarm to abandon ship.
 As the ship broke in two, he shouted at the crew on deck to run and don their life jackets.
 The first mate managed to radio transmissions of mayday and give their position before the power lines aboard the ship were severed.
 The distress call was picked up by the USCG, amateur radio and commercial stations on land and sea.

 Carl D. Bradley had one life raft stored in the bow section and two lifeboats stored in the stern section.
 The crew in the stern section attempted to lower the lifeboats.
 One lifeboat became entangled in cables and the other lifeboat dangled at an impossible angle for launching or boarding.
 The life raft was tossed clear of the wreck when the bow section sank.
 The four crew members who reached the life raft were repeatedly thrown off by the massive waves and only two survived.

 The crew on the German cargo vessel Christian Sartori witnessed the sinking through their binoculars.
 They saw the lights go out on the fore part of the ship while the aft end of the ship remained lit.
 Then they saw the lights on the aft end go out so that the silhouette of the ship remained barely visible.
 A short time later they heard an explosion and saw a red, yellow and white column of flame and remnants shoot up in the air.
 They "concluded that the Bradley had exploded".